-According to The Peanut Institute, a nonprofit dedicated to peanut nutrition research, about 0.6 to 1.0 percent of people have a peanut allergy, which can vary from mild to severe.
+According to the American College of Allergy, Asthma, and Immunology, an allergy to peanuts is one of the most common food allergies found in children in the United States.
 Among that group, 20 percent will outgrow the allergy, but for those who don’t (or have yet to), or those following a specific diet, shopping for nut-free pantry staples is an absolute must.
 So what exactly makes a food nut-free?
 What foods could potentially hide nut allergens?
 And what nut-free foods are worth stocking up on?
 Let’s break down what the product label “nut-free” really means.

 What Is Nut-Free?

 Because peanut allergies can be dangerous, U.S. food manufacturers must make certain information clear on labels.
 That is, whether a food contains peanuts or tree nuts, or whether it’s produced using equipment that processes other foods with nuts (since cross-contamination can occur).
 Therefore, a truly “nut-free” food is not only free of all nuts, but also manufactured using nut-free equipment.

 While the obvious benefit of avoiding nuts if you have an allergy is to eliminate the risk of a reaction, some diets advocate eating nut-free (or free of certain nuts) based on other health benefits.
 In many cases, as in the Whole30 diet and Paleo diet, peanuts are eliminated because they fall into the category of legumes.
 Turns out that legumes—peanuts included—contain phytic acid, which can impair the absorption of key minerals like iron, zinc, and calcium.

 Tips for Eating Nut-Free

 The most important thing you can do in an effort to eat nut-free is to read labels carefully.
 And be sure to use the “Nut-Free” filter when shopping foods on Thrive Market.